lovego/apidoc/README.md

 # apidoc
 Auto generate api docs from goa routers.

-## Usage
+## Usages
 ### Routers
+Replace *goa.RouterGroup with *router.R
 ```
-// Replace *goa.RouterGroup with *router.R
 rootRouter := router.NewRoot(&goa.New().RouterGroup)
 ```

 ### Router docs

 ####  Prepare request or response body structs.

-JSON tag "doc" or "comment" will be parsed for fields comments. if it starts with '*', this field required.
+JSON tag "doc" or "comment" will be parsed as fields comments. if it starts with '*', then this field is required.
 ```
 type Sample struct {
 	Name string `doc:"*名称"`